Thiyaga1586/Flappy-Ship/README.md

 ---------
 **Gameplay:**

-The player controls the spaceship, which moves persistently to the right.Spaceship automatically descends and only ascends when the player hit space.The player is rewarded with a point for each successful pass through a pair of pipes.
+The gamer maneuvers a spacecraft that continuously glides to the right.
+The ship automatically drops downward and only rises when the player taps the space bar.
+Each time the player successfully navigates through a pair of pipes, they earn a point as a reward.

 **Objective:**

-The player is tasked with navigating spaceship through pairs of pipes that have equally sized gaps placed at random heights.
+The player must steer their spaceship through sets of pipes that feature identically sized openings situated at various heights, challenging their navigation skills.

 **Orgin:**

-This game is designed based on the Flappy Bird game.
+This game is inspired by the classic Flappy Bird game that was designed a decade ago.